scipy/scipy.org/www/scipylib/building/windows.rst

     export BUILD_BITS=64

 Please check these variables' purpose for a moment.
-More specifically, make sure that you have  write/delete access to the path :code:`OPENBLAS_ROOT` points to.
+More specifically, make sure that you have read/write access to the path that :code:`OPENBLAS_ROOT` points to.
 The output of the OpenBLAS build will  be collected in this folder.
 Make sure that the :code:`OPENBLAS_COMMIT` points to the correct OpenBLAS commit that you want to build in the cloned repo.
 In the future, :code:`build_openblas` repository might get updated and you might want to get those